ngsanluk/lead-with-ai/README.md

-# lead-with-ai
+# Lead With AI

-Rewiring How You Work
+Rewiring How You Work by Mastering How AI Works and Leveraging Generative AI Tools.